What is customer success?

 For example, if customer support knows of a common issue that isn’t being flagged to a customer success manager, then proactive solutions can’t be offered and this puts the relationship at risk.
 Its vital issues are surfaced quickly, communication between internal teams is streamlined, and solutions can be proffered by collaboration between teams.

 By transforming internal observations into actionable insights, you can greatly increase customer success.
-Make it easy for your internal teams to share these actionable insights, which starts by building easy means of communication into your strategy.
+Make it easy for your internal teams to share these actionable insights, which starts by building easy means of communication into your Customer Experience Strategy.

 Ask the right questions and be receptive